-July 3, 2017: There are more people in the world who know Sheldon (Jim Parsons) Big Bang Theory television show loves Stephen Hawking and “The Theory.”
+Big Bang: Sheldon (Jim Parsons) of the Big Bang Theory television show loves Stephen Hawking and “The Theory.”
 That’s television.
-Notwithstanding, Hawking was so successful selling his concepts (and the global scientific community was mesmerized for well over 30 years), it opened the way to unfortunate attitudes and behaviors.
+Notwithstanding, Hawking was so successful selling his concepts (and the global scientific community was so mesmerized for well over 30 years), it opened the way to unfortunate attitudes and behaviors.
 Scholars and scientists who questioned “The Theory” were often laughed out of the room.
 In June 2017 that all changed when Neil Turok announced to the world, “The big bang theory is wrong.”

 Italian-French physicist, Carlo Rovelli, also thinks the big bang theory is flawed.
-The group of physicists who question the theory is formidable.
+Indeed the group of physicists who question the theory is most formidable.
 The videos are wide-ranging; some are entertaining!
 In July 1999, the thought leaders knew it was over.
 See the NATO conference on structure formation.

-The starting point for big bang cosmology is infinitely dense and infinitely hot.
+The starting point for big bang cosmology is infinitely hot.
 Within this website the opposite is true.
-Because it all began in a high school geometry class, this nascent model — really just a collection of numbers to be analyzed — is intermittently called, “The kid’s model, Big Board-little universe, Quiet Expansion, or the UniverseView.”
+Because it all began in a high school geometry class, this nascent model — really just a collection of numbers to be analyzed — is intermittently called, “The kid’s STEM model, Big Board-little universe, Exponential Universe, Quiet Expansion, or just the UniverseView.”

 Turok says that there are a perpetual state of big bangs.
-Within the the kid’s model, these are the primordial fluctuations that have been below the intellectual radar of all those scholars who hold onto big bang cosmology.”
+Within the the kid’s model, these are the primordial fluctuations that have been below the intellectual and physical radar of all those scholars who hold onto big bang cosmology (Picard–Lefschetz theory) (SGA7).

 Our model, also referred to as the Quiet Expansion has a total of just 202 doublings from the Planck scale to the Age of the Universe.
 The first moment of creation is Notation #1.
 The first second of creation is between notations 143 and 144.
-The present day, current hour, and this very second is within the 202nd notation.
+The current hour and this very second is within the 202nd notation.
 In this model, everything is necessarily related to everything.
 Continuity-and-symmetry become the penultimate.

 Why didn’t the academics and scholars find this simple little model?